NilousCodeRepo/ccal/README.md

 ## A text based terminal made in C

 ### what will do is:
+- [ ] Visualize month + day of the month in a schematized way
+- [ ] Let's you mark an important day with a '*'
 - [ ] Calculate what day will be in what year and what day was in what year
-- [ ] Let's you mark an important day with a '*'